 5. Test Your Leak Diverter System

 Before heavy rain intensifies, pour several gallons of water into your leak diverter tarp and ensure it flows smoothly through the hose into the designated drainage point.
-Check your roof leak diverter tarp for leaks, sagging, or clogs.
-Adjust support and slope as needed.
+Check for leaks, sagging, or clogs.
+Adjust support and slope.

 6. Monitor During the Storm